 “I think my metabolism has changed, too,” says Vivienne.
 “Before, I never lost a lot of weight in a short time.
 Getting such a good result so quickly keeps me motivated to continue.”

-Dunlap says Vivienne has learned a key to success: eat until the first sign of fullness and then stop.
+The program coordinator kept in regular contact with Vivienne and helped her learn a key to success: eat until the first sign of fullness and then stop.

-“The procedure is a tool that helps you eat smaller portions,” explains Dunlap.
-“The minute you’re full, you don’t eat anymore because you’re satisfied.
-If you eat too much, you’re uncomfortable.”
+ESG is a tool that helps you eat smaller portions, so the minute patients are full, they don’t eat anymore because they are satisfied.
+Eating too much can cause discomfort.

 Vivienne also chose to include additional visits at the Johns Hopkins Weight Management Center as part of her program.
 The center’s weight loss experts include a physician, behavioral therapist, nutritionist and exercise physiologist who work one-on-one with Vivienne to give her the support she needs.